HuntsmanCancerInstitute/AwsApps/README.md

    For standard upload and download gsyncs, assign yourself to the AllExceptS3Delete group.
 When you need to delete objects or buckets, switch to the Admin group, then switch back.
 Accidental overwrites are OK since object versioning is enabled.
+   To add another layer of protection, apply object legal locks via the aws cli.
 3) Create a ~/.aws/credentials file with your access, secret, and region info, chmod 600 the file and keep it private.
 Use a txt editor or the aws cli configure command, see https://aws.amazon.com/cli   Example ~/.aws/credentials file: